davidtchiu/davidtchiu.github.io/teaching/cs440/syllabus.md

 - Has selected the technologies, frameworks, or data sets they intend to use
 - Understand what existing tools can and can't be used
 - Identify required background they still need to learn
+- An ethics/risk assessment (e.g., data privacy, misuse, accessibility)

 #### 3. Feasibility Analysis (Weeks 6-7)
 A short technical memo identifying:
 - Risks and unknowns
 - Scope boundaries
 - A fallback/minimal-viable version of the project
-- An ethics/risk assessment (e.g., data privacy, misuse, accessibility)

-#### 4. High-Level Design Document
+#### 4. High-Level Design Document (Weeks 8-12)
 This should include:
 - System architecture diagram
 - Key modules, data structures, or models
 - External dependencies and APIs
-- Expected inputs/outputs
 - Preliminary UI sketches if relevant
+- Story development
 - A description of the main technical challenges
-- Story development

-#### 5. Project Plan and Timeline
+#### 5. Final Capstone Plan and Timeline (Week 13-15)
-A short document with:
+A formal document with all of the above, plus:
 - Milestones and 2–3 week sprint goals
 - Dependencies
 - Time estimates
-- Plans for testing or evaluation
+- Plans for testing or experimental evaluation
 - Contingency plans
 - Reach goals

-#### 6. Capstone Proposal Defense
+#### 6. Capstone Proposal Defense (Finals Week)
 A presentation delivered to faculty and peers that covers:
 - Motivation
 - Background
 - Design
-- Early results or prototype
+- Early results or prototype, if applicable
 - Timeline and feasibility